-As at 31 December 2015, the Group no longer held any treasury shares.
+As at 31 December 2016, the Group no longer held any treasury shares that were purchased in the first line.
 The Group has not entered into any cross-shareholdings that exceed 5 per cent of the capital shareholding as voting rights on either side.